ReactiveCocoa/ReactiveCocoa/Documentation/DocumentingCode.md

 ///   - foo: foo for the function;
 ```

-- Add one line between markup tokens and no whitespace lines between function's `parameters`:
+- Add one line between markup delimiters and no whitespace lines between a function's `parameters`:

 ```
 /// DO:
-/// - note: This is amazing function.
+/// - note: This is an amazing function.
 ///
 /// - parameters:
 ///   - foo: Instance of `Foo`.